 An eligible dependent child can be covered on a family (or single parent) membership until they turn age 23, regardless of their student or employment status.

-Their cover on that policy can then continue between 23 and 31 years of age if they are studying full-time (ie a dependent student), subject to providing us with a Student Declaration each year.
+Their cover on that policy can then continue between 23 and 31 years of age if they are studying full-time (ie a student dependant), subject to providing us with a Dependant/Student Declaration each year.

-However, if they are aged between 23 and 31 years of age, and not a full-time student, then they must also reside with the HCi member to remain eligible (ie a dependent non-student).
+However, if they are aged between 23 and 31 years of age, and not a full-time student, then they must also reside with the HCi member to be eligible (ie a non-student dependant) on an extended family policy.

 If a child isn’t an eligible dependant, then they will need to take out their own cover.
 HCi has a great range of products to suit a range of cover needs, including singles cover for young people.
 Providing they start their own policy within 60 days of leaving a family policy (or single parent), we’ll recognise any waiting periods they’ve already served under that policy.